taitulism/cwd/README.md

 ### Command arguments

-With Node, when you want to run a simple command with arguments like: `git status` you would normally either (1) pass a command string AND an arguments array (even for a single argument) or (2) add the `{shell: true}` option (which wasn't meant to be used for such cases).
+With Node, when you want to run a simple command with arguments like: `git status` you would normally either (1) pass a command string and an arguments array (even for a single argument) or (2) add the `{shell: true}` option.

 ```js
 const childProc = require('child_process')